lesyasirotko63/techassigment/README.md

 ```

 The application requires a runtime environment, which means Python is needed, along with an operating system and specific dependencies.
-To save time, a pre-built image from Docker Hub will be used instead of building everything from scratch.
+To save time, a pre-built image from the Docker Hub will be used instead of building everything from scratch.

-### Step 3: Create a Dockerfile
+### Step 3: Create Dockerfile

-Next, package the application into a Docker image.
-To do this, create a Dockerfile inside `quickstart_docker/docker/application`:
+Next, package the application into Docker image.
+To do this, create Dockerfile inside `quickstart_docker/docker/application`:

 ```bash
 touch quickstart_docker/docker/application/Dockerfile
 ```

-Open the `Dockerfile` and add the following content:
+Open `Dockerfile` and add the following content:

 ```docker
 # Use base image from the registry